 Inherits from Bartholomew Clements

-The final acquisition of land is intriguing, as it was inherited from a man named Bartholomew Clements, who was the son and heir of Bartholomew Clements, a ship’s captain of London who died in 1712.10 Bartholomew Clements (the elder) had appeared in the 1704 Quit Rents among a list of nonresidents of Surry County with 1150 acres plus “one tract of land he living in England the quantity unknown”.
+The final acquisition of land is intriguing, as it was inherited from a man named Bartholomew Clements, who was the son and heir of Bartholomew Clements, a ship’s captain of London who died on 29 December 1712 according to British records.
+Bartholomew Clements (the elder) had appeared in the 1704 Quit Rents among a list of nonresidents of Surry County with 1150 acres plus “one tract of land he living in England the quantity unknown”.
 In 1685 Capt.
 Bartholomew Clements had obtained a judgement against John King for £6911 and in 1690 John King deeded 200 acres on upper Chippokes Creek, that he had earlier acquired from John Rawlings, to William Edwards as trustee for the debt owed to Bartholomew Clements.12 More than twenty years later Bartholomew Clements (the younger) wrote a will on 15 September 1713, probated on 25 October 1713, devising “my dividend of land on Upper Chippeaocks” and personal property to “friend” William Rookings who was also named executor.13 William Edwards, the son of William Edwards, promptly deeded the 200 acres “in trust for Bartholomew Clements now deceased” to William Rookings “as the devisee of one Bartholomew Clements decd. who was in turn the son and heir-at-law of Bartholomew Clements decd.”14 Exactly how Rookings and Clements knew one another is mysterious.
 Bartholomew Clements appears in no other records of Surry County and seems to be unrelated to the Clements family that lived there.

 William Rookings Dies in 1715

-William Rookings own will was written just a year or so later on 1 February 1714/15 and was probated on 16 March 1714/15.15 He had two daughters by his first wife (whose name is unknown) to whom he gave lifetime estates.
+William Rookings’ own will was written just a year or so later on 1 February 1714/15 and was probated on 16 March 1714/15.15 He had two daughters by his first wife (whose name is unknown) to whom he gave lifetime estates.
 To his daughter Elizabeth, if she married, he gave the property he had received from Bartholomew Clements.
 To daughter Susannah and her husband Charles Hamlin he gave the property known as “Greens” which was to go to his son William Rookings at their death.
 The other four children were by Ann.
 To daughter Mary, if she married, he gave the property at the head of Wm.
 Knott’s swamp which was to go to his son James Rookings at their death.
 The will also mentions his wife Ann and a daughter Jane.
 His widow Ann qualified as executor and filed an inventory in July 1715.16

 The Widow Ann Remarries